 1998-1998 Wendy Redman

-When Dr. Jerome B. Komisar resigned as the president of the University of Alaska, Redman began her term as interim president from June 1998 to August 1998, until the Board of Regents announced General Hamilton became the 12th president of the University of Alaska.
+When Dr. Jerome B. Komisar resigned as the president of the University of Alaska, Redman began her term as interim president from June 1998 to August 1998, until the Board of Regents announced General Hamilton as the 12th president of the University of Alaska.

 In 2000, Redman was honored for her success and three decades of dedication the Edith R. Bullock Prize for Excellence.